Umuzi-org/ACN-syllabus/content/topics/web-frontend/react/basic-architecture/_index.md

 <andNotLikeThis/>
 ```

-If it walks like a compeont, and it quacks like a component, make sure it is accessable by a name that makes it look like a component.
+If it walks like a component, and it quacks like a component, make sure it is accessible by a name that makes it look like a component.

 If you are working on a team of devs and you say "Hey bro, just use the header menu component", then your team mate should just know that they can use `<HeaderMenu/>` in their code.
 Thay should not have to guess or look things up.
 Components just behave like components.